-(d) A person having more than one valid hunting license is counted only once each certification period as a hunter.
-A person having more than one valid fishing license is counted only once each certification period as an angler.
-A person having both a valid hunting license and a valid fishing license, or a valid combination hunting/fishing license, may be counted once each certification period as a hunter and once each certification period as an angler.
-The license holder may have voluntarily obtained them or was required to have them in order to obtain a different privilege.
+(d) An individual having more than one valid hunting license is counted only once each certification period as a hunter.
+An individual having more than one valid fishing license is counted only once each certification period as an angler.
+An individual having both a valid hunting license and a valid fishing license, or a valid combination hunting/fishing license, may be counted once each certification period as a hunter and once each certification period as an angler.
+The license holder may have voluntarily obtained the license(s) or was required to obtain the license(s) to receive a different privilege.

-(e) A person who has a license that allows the license holder only to trap animals or only to engage in commercial fishing or other commercial activities must not be counted.
+(e) An individual who has a license that allows the license holder only to trap animals or only to engage in commercial fishing or other commercial activities must not be counted.